 From a GEO standpoint, OpenAI is a whole new kind of discovery gatekeeper.
 You’re optimizing for whether ChatGPT can find, understand, and use your content in an answer.
 And since it can read live web content, your site needs to be:

 Even though OpenAI isn’t technically a search engine, people ask ChatGPT for product recommendations, learning resources, and how-tos.
-Some even skip Google entirely and go straight to AI for fast answers.
+Some skip Google entirely and go straight to AI for fast answers.

 Perplexity has quickly become one of the most credible players in the answer engine space.
 While Google and OpenAI dominate because of their massive user bases and product ecosystems, Perplexity stands out for its focus on: